ppy/osu-wiki/wiki/Help_Centre/en.md

 **This typically happens when there are networking issues between you and our servers.**

-There's a few things we can try to resolve this issue.
+There's a few things we can try to resolve this issue:

 ##### Have you entered your password correctly?